 The princess was rather lost when her groom nodded to the dragon who had a wise look in his deep green eyes.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, KrenayaWrite a Review